-As of 31 December 2020, the Group owned a 50% interest in Linnea S.A., Saint Jean d'Illac S.C.A., Cara Partners, Perechin Company, Wallingstown Company Ltd, Wallingstown

-Company, Portpirie Company and Garnay Inc. All of the abovementioned companies were consolidated using the equity method.
+As of 31 December 2020, the Group owned a 50% interest in Linnea S.A., Saint Jean d'Illac S.C.A., Cara Partners, Perechin Company, Wallingstown Company Ltd, Wallingstown Company, Portpirie Company and Garnay Inc. All of the abovementioned companies were consolidated using the equity method.

-Movements during the year (in millions of euros) 31 December 2019 Net profilt (loss) of the period net profit / 2020 Equity-accounted companies 18.8 3.0 (3.0) 0.3 19.1
+Mo ovements during the year (in millions of euros) 31 December 2019 NELDIONL Allocation of net profit / Distributions 2020 Equity-accounted companies 18.8 3.0 (3.0) 0.3 19.1